Eagle vs SimpleCV

 - What integrations does it support?

-- It primarily integrates with Python libraries.
+- SimpleCV primarily integrates with Python and OpenCV; no official third-party integrations.

 - Who is it best for?